 You can get one through an online store here

 - missing key

 - a bit dirty and yellowed case

 The second unit was slightly different because of the larger/older mainboard.

-Actually, there is a story behind the second VIC-20.
+There is a story behind the second VIC-20.

-as a gift, for his excellent work on covering retro computer topics and to help him with Commodore history saga on his YT channel.
+as a gift, for his excellent work on covering retro computer topics and to help him with the Commodore history saga on his YT channel.

 The 8-bit Guy responded that he already owns a few VICs and that he simply doesn’t have room for another unit.

 Wendell suggested that maybe another awesome YouTuber would like to get it – Nostalgia Nerd